jwa-lab/platform-docs/docs/authentication/playtix-connect.md

 - the `/token` endpoint
 - the `/userinfo` endpoint

-As of now, the PlayTiX Developer Portal is not available.
-If you want to integrate your app please contact us.

 For now, the defaults to use for the OAuth2 / OpenID endpoints are :

 - **authorize** : `https://playtix.okta.com/oauth2/aus2dahc1hKc6YaOl5d7/v1/authorize`
 - **token** : `https://playtix.okta.com/oauth2/aus2dahc1hKc6YaOl5d7/v1/token`
 - **userinfo** (optional) : `https://playtix.okta.com/oauth2/aus2dahc1hKc6YaOl5d7/v1/userinfo`

+Please note that theses urls are default development url.
+If you want to use our services or if your already use them, the id between `/oauth2/` and `/v1/` will change.
+Not using the right endpoint may result in service failure for your users.

 You will also have to use mandatory scopes in order to either get the user's information, or a refresh token.